-The General Provisions in Division A, of the Further Consolidated Appropriations Act, 2020 (P.L.
-116-94 apply to this program.
+The General Provisions in Division A of the Further Consolidated Appropriations Act, 2020 (P.L.
+116-94) apply to this program.
 Please see Section 4.1 of HRSA's SF-424 Application Guide for additional information.
-Note that these or other restrictions will apply, as required by law in subsequent appropriations acts for the following fiscal year.
+Note that these or other restrictions will apply in the following fiscal years, as required by law.